UrbanCompass/bazel/site/docs/skylark/aspects.md

 executes those actions.
 Bazel accomplishes this by constructing a _dependency graph_ between targets and visiting this graph to collect those actions.

-Consider the following BUILD file:
+Consider the following UCBUILD file:

 ```python
 java_library(name = 'W', ...)